 - The Ghost: Compared to the rest of Merchantsoft.
 His personal page is simply a picture of himself and a small blurb telling anyone who wants to contact him to "look [him] up in the white pages."
 He never updates it beyond his status.

 - Hopeless with Tech: He barely understands Hypnospace and leaves Dylan to do pretty much all the technical stuff.
 Which leads to tragedy later on, as Adrian assumes Dylan know's what he's doing.
 Similar to some of the residents of Goodtime Valley, he seems to think his page's status is a chat bar, and inadvertently ends up leaking his password to Horus.

 - Jerk Jock: Of a sort.
-In the leaked chat logs, he's vocally disdainful of Hypnospace's geekier population, downplays said population's content in favor of pushing sports, and complains about the "big words" in the results of the scientific study that Merchant Soft commissioned.
+In the leaked chat logs, he's vocally disdainful of Hypnospace's geekier population, downplays said population's content in favor of pushing sports, and complains about the "big words" in the results of the scientific study that Merchantsoft commissioned.
 He also seems quick to anger, sending you an angry, insulting message if you choose to report Professor Helper.